trumhemcut/aosd/demo/wasm-bartholomew/content/index.md

 # Anything after this line is considered Markdown content
 ---

-Hello everyone, great to see you here at Azure Open Source Day - 2023.
+Hello everyone, great to see you here at **Azure Open Source Day - 2023**.
 Have a great evening 🍻 🍲 !!!

 This is an example home page written in _Markdown_.